vncsleal/sane-kit/README.md

 - Your Sanity Studio will be running at [http://localhost:3333](http://localhost:3333) (or the port specified in the root `package.json`)

 Log in to the Studio using your Sanity account.

+## Content Management

+### Page Building

+1. Create new pages in the Sanity Studio by adding new Page documents
+2. Use the Page Builder field to construct your page with various section components
+3. Each section type offers multiple variants and customization options
+4. Create reusable components like Headers and Footers that can be shared across pages

+### Internationalization

+The kit comes with built-in support for multiple languages:

+- Default language is English with Brazilian Portuguese as a secondary language
+- Add more languages by modifying the language configuration in `sanity.config.ts`
+- Use the `i18n_` prefixed fields to add translations for various content elements

 ## Deployment